bootdotdev/blog/content/python/python-vs-javascript.md

 JavaScript is truly the jack of all trades when it comes to web development.

-Python, however, sticks to the background focusing on back-end development.
+Python, however, really only works for back-end development when it comes to the web.
 Its robust and stable design makes it ideal for handling back-end CPU operations, and its readability makes coding and documenting back-end software a breeze.
-But, it struggles to perform at the level necessary for front-end development.
+Because it can't run in a browser, it just doesn't work on the front-end very well.
+Sure there are ways to hack together a Python front-end, but it's almost certainly more trouble than it's worth.

 **Overall,** JavaScript’s universal support and ability to move between front-end and back-end give it a level of versatility that can’t be ignored.